dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

    :align: center
    :scale: 50 %

-   Problem inspector displaying the logical problem: the problem graph, on the left, and the returned energies hysteresis, on the right, for a submission with the chain strength set to its default value.
+   Problem inspector displaying the logical problem: the problem BQM, on the left, and the returned energies histogram, on the right, for a submission with the chain strength set to its default value.
 For one arbitrary solution, selected by clicking an energy bar on the right (highlighted white), all values but two are shown as being based on broken chains.
 The selected variable on the left, variable :math:`8`, is shown to be represented on the QPU by a chain of 6 qubits.

-You can select a view in the displayed problem that shows the broken chains on the QPU qubits:
+The problem inspector can also display the embedded problem, showing the qubits chains viewed on a background representation of the QPU topology:

 .. figure:: ../_static/inspector_rand_geom_broken_chains_target.png
    :name: InspectorRandGeomBrokenChains1